Completed In 1884, The Marsden House, Later The Thousand Islands Hotel, Became a Landmark In Alexandria Bay

-In 1915, prominent paper manufacturer Byron B. Taggart of Watertown was interested in building one of the largest hotels in the country upon the site of the Crossmon, Marsden and Thousand Island Houses.
-The 600 to 1,000 room hotel was expected to cost $1,500,000 and Mr. Taggart had recently visited the Pacific Northwest with a potential co-financier, but the plans never came to fruition.
+In 1915, prominent paper manufacturer Byron B. Taggart of Watertown was interested in building one of the largest hotels in the country upon the site of the Crossmon, Marsden, and Thousand Island Houses.
+The 600 to 1,000-room hotel was expected to cost $1,500,000 and Mr. Taggart had recently visited the Pacific Northwest with a potential co-financier, but the plans never came to fruition.

 Another plan that never came to be was discussed in 1920 and ’21 with turning Boldt Castle into a big hotel with the Marsden House figuring into the speculated purchase.
 The Times noted the Marsden House would be used as “a sort of receiving station.
-Guests would go to the Marsden to register and those who cared to and had the necessary money would go to the island hotel.”
+Guests would go to the Marsden to register, and those who cared to and had the necessary money would go to the island hotel.”
 Though it never happened, the Marsden House was sold in ’21 to the George C. Boldt estate.

-1934 saw the Cornwalls lease the Marsden House to H. C. Mosher of Syracuse who had previously managed the Hotel Hilton in that city.
-The arrangement lasted a few years and the Cornwalls later leased it to the Crossmon House, Inc., Captain C. S. Thomson and William E. McDonnell, who operated it in 1938.
+1934 saw the Cornwalls lease the Marsden House to H. C. Mosher of Syracuse, who had previously managed the Hotel Hilton in that city.
+The arrangement lasted a few years, and the Cornwalls later leased it to the Crossmon House, Inc., Captain C. S. Thomson, and William E. McDonnell, who operated it in 1938.

-At some point, the property was owned by E. J. Nobel who sold it to Attorney and Mrs. Hyman W. Okun of Plainfield, N.J. in 1945.
-Sometime thereafter, the Marsden House was then owned by Bill J. Hrabchak of Watertown who sold it to Mr. and Mrs. Frank Kelly and Miss Georgia Dolan of Long Island in 1952.
-It is apparently at this point the Marsden House was rebranded as the Thousand Island Hotel which was then to undergo another significant renovation.
+At some point, the property was owned by E. J. Nobel, who sold it to Attorney and Mrs. Hyman W. Okun of Plainfield, N.J., in 1945.
+Sometime thereafter, the Marsden House was then owned by Bill J. Hrabchak of Watertown, who sold it to Mr. and Mrs. Frank Kelly and Miss Georgia Dolan of Long Island in 1952.
+It was at this point the Marsden House was rebranded as the Thousand Island Hotel, undergoing another significant renovation.

 The project was in development for several years until the fall of 1975 when the village board voted to turn down potential state and federal aid and discontinue pending condemnation proceedings for the proposed $770,000 waterfront park citing potential taxpayer costs.
 Though the Thousand Islands Hotel would receive a reprieve, it was only temporary.